masaori335/trafficserver/doc/admin-guide/files/records.config.en.rst

    Clients that send smaller window increments lower than this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.

+.. ts:cv:: CONFIG proxy.config.http2.flow_control.high_water INT 65536
+   :units: bytes
+   :overridable:

+   The high water mark for HTTP/2 stream level flow control.
+Receiving DATA frame is halted when the total buffer space in use by the HTTP/2 stream exceeds this value.

+.. ts:cv:: CONFIG proxy.config.http2.flow_control.low_water INT 16384
+   :units: bytes
+   :overridable:

+   The low water mark for HTTP/2 stream level flow control.
+Receiving DATA frame is resumed when the total buffer space in use by the HTTP/2 stream is no more than this value.

 HTTP/3 Configuration
 ====================